themeselection/flyonui/README.md

 FlyonUI brings together the beauty of semantic classes and the interactive JS plugins, offering you a powerful toolkit to build stunning, interactive user interfaces with ease.

-- **Beautiful and Semantic Styling:** Utilize comprehensive CSS components with semantic class names for a clean and readable codebase.
+- **Beautiful and Semantic Styling:** Utilize comprehensive CSS components with semantic class names for a clean and readable codebase ().
 - **Interactive and Dynamic Features:** Incorporate JavaScript plugins to add interactivity and dynamic behavior to your UI components.
 - **Efficiency and Productivity:** Enjoy a faster and more efficient development process by combining the strengths of semantic classes and JS plugins.
 - **Maintainable and Scalable:** Keep your projects maintainable and scalable with a consistent coding approach and powerful JS plugins.